How to Become a Speech-Language Pathologist in New Mexico

 • 50 SLPs work in Santa Fe

-While schools are major employers of speech-language pathologists, outpatient clinics offer numerous opportunities.
-New Mexico contains a number of clinics that utilize SLPs:
+While schools employ many speech-language pathologists, outpatient clinics offer numerous opportunities.
+New Mexico has several clinics that utilize SLPs:

 Albuquerque: